HRussellZFAC023/wendyannedaloz.com/site/content/background/_index.md

   - heading: Inspiration
     text: >-

-      At the age of six, Orlando Bloom inspired me to become an actress.
-It is particularly these heroic and fantastical characters that he portrayed that made me feel like I was diving into another realm.
-That is what I love so much about acting!
+      At the age of six, Orlando Bloom inspired Wendy to become an actress.
+She watched all his movies, inspired by the heroic and fantastical characters that he portrayed that made created the illusion of diving into another realm!
+Her aspiration is to find herself in similar roles and to and to inspire others in the same way.

-      I love taking photos outdoors.
-I write one diary page and take one video diary everyday in order to look back as much possible and how I have improved throughout my journey.

-      I love being outdoors, swimming, cycling for at least four hours and to feel the wind in my face with some lovely music in my ears.

-      I plan a lot in order to do what needs to be done.
-Making every day count and working hard to get what you want makes a great story for your future self.
-However, I find that taking time for yourself and having a little indulgence is necessary.

-      I believe that it is important to not try in emulating another's actor's journey.
-It really is about creating yourself and finding what works for you.

-      Moving in Oxford at the age of 10 was scary for me.
-I left my best friends behind.
-However, I am so grateful I had the opportunity to find my English side and to meet people from so many cultures.

-      Staying active all the time alters your world.

-      The best advice that I have been given is to never be afraid and have fun with it !

-      I am so privileged to speak English and French fluently ever since I was born.
-It feels as if I have two different sides to myself.

-      I think all my life I have lived in this bubble of fear which urges me to fight harder.
     imageUrl: img/WendyAnneDaloz@Howesyourphoto (6).jpg
 ---